sakshamssr/ODT/README.md

 ## Dashboard ✨

-Displaying price chart of Apple 2026 Bond,moody's rating, with useful information on right side and displaying related news under the graph.<br><br>
+Presenting the Apple 2026 Bond price chart, together with relevant news underneath the graph and helpful information on the right side.<br><br>
 ![Result Page](images/dashboard.png)

 ## Websites Scraped ✨